 Science Teams and Committees

-Scientists from around the world have also participated in the Core Community Surveys definition committees, as well as the definition committee for the Early-Definition Galactic Plane Survey.
-The Roman Observatory Time Allocation Committee (ROTAC), which considered the recommendations from the definition committees, also included astronomers from various subdisciplines and expertise.
+Scientists from around the world also participated in the Core Community Surveys definition committees, as well as the definition committee for the Early-Definition Galactic Plane Survey.
+The Roman Observatory Time Allocation Committee (ROTAC), which considered the recommendations from the definition committees, included astronomers from various subdisciplines and expertise as well.

 Roman Working Groups